 The natty leather handle and 30-hour battery life make the Addon T3 a beautifully portable option – but its simple, minimalist design makes it a speaker you’d be happy to display at home too.

-Small enough to sit on your desktop without taking up too much space, and handily battery-powered if you ever fancy taking it on your travels, the T7’s aptX Bluetooth connection and solid construction makes for a higher quality of performance than you’d expect from such a diminutive device.
+The T7 is small enough to sit on your desktop without taking up too much space, and handily battery-powered if you ever fancy taking it on your travels. aptX Bluetooth connection comes as standard, as does a solid construction and great performance.

 Wireless speakers for a laptop